dgilland/pydash/README.rst

 |version| |travis| |coveralls| |license|

-A utility library for doing "stuff" in a functional way.
+The kitchen sink of Python utility libraries for doing "stuff" in a functional way.
 Based on the `Lo-Dash <http://lodash.com/>`_  Javascript library.

 Links